StephenGriffies/StephenGriffies.github.io/_pages/models.md

   </li>

 <li>Impacts of parameterized Langmuir turbulence and non-breaking
-waves on global climate simulations: <a href="https://journals.ametsoc.org/doi/10.1175/JCLI-D-13-00583.1"> Fan and Griffies (2014) </a> </li>
+waves on global simulations: <a href="https://journals.ametsoc.org/doi/10.1175/JCLI-D-13-00583.1"> Fan and Griffies (2014) </a> </li>